Mirai Maiumi

 Mirai Ito (伊藤充礼, Ito Mirai) better known by her ring name Mirai Maiumi (舞海魅星, Maiumi Mirai), or simply Mirai (often stylized in capital letters as MIRAI), is a Japanese professional wrestler.
-She is best known for her time in Dream Star Fighting Marigold, where she is a former Marigold Twin Star Champion.
-She is also best known for her time in World Wonder Ring Stardom, where she was a member of God's Eye.
+She is signed to Michinoku Pro Wrestling.
+She is best known for her time in Dream Star Fighting Marigold, where she is a former Marigold Twin Star Champion, and World Wonder Ring Stardom, where she was a member of God's Eye.

 Mirai joined Stardom in November 2021 and is a former one-time Goddesses of Stardom Champion (with Ami Sourei) and one-time Wonder of Stardom Champion.
 Mirai won the Cinderella Tournament back to back in 2022 and 2023, which made her the second to do so in the history of the tournament.
-She would then go on a join Dream Star Fighting Marigold, where she would become the inaugural Marigold Twin Star Champions with Mai Sakurai until leaving the company in October 2025.
+She would then go on and join Dream Star Fighting Marigold, where she would become the inaugural Marigold Twin Star Champions with Mai Sakurai until leaving the company in October 2025.